DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 ```

 (It uses both a string object and a character array so that you can compare how
 the two forms are used.)

 Write a program that completes the implementation by
-providing code for the undefined methods.The program in which you use the class
+providing code for the undefined methods.
+The program in which you use the class
 should also use the three possible constructor calls (no arguments, one argument,
 and two arguments) and the two display methods.
 Here’s an example that uses the
 constructors and methods: